 Some people are allergic or get a light fever.
 You can inspect your bed before you sleep in it.
 They love to hide in the hem of the mattress.

 Let’s just hope you don’t get to deal with them at all.

 Guatemalans can dress Mayan as well as modern

 The indigenous people are descendants of the Mayas and are very proud of their heritage.
-You can witness this in the most obvious way through their clothing.
+You can witness this in the most obvious way trough their clothing.

-Women wear colorful garments like long skirts, embroidered blouses, and shawls.
+Women wear colourful garments like long skirts, embroidered blouses and shawls.
 Often using black as a base color with all kind of flashy emblems and patterns woven into the fabric.

 It is the tradition of their ancestors and they intend to keep it that way.

 Walking around in Guatemala, you will see people wearing what we call modern, more western, clothes as well.

 A scam a day keeps the doctor away